phunkyfish/xbmc/docs/README.tvOS.md

 ### Installing on AppleTV
 There are two options for deplying to your AppleTV 4/4K.
 The first is just by using Run in XCode for a debugging sessions.

+Note that if you get a App Verification Failed error message when trying to to use `Run` you can delete two files in the created Kodi.app.

+ * `rm -rf $HOME/kodi-build/build/Debug-appletvos/Kodi.app/_CodeSignature`
+ * `rm -f $HOME/kodi-build/build/Debug-appletvos/Kodi.app/embedded.*provision`

-The alternative is deploy the the output of the `deb` target.
+The alternative is to deploy the output of the `deb` target.
 To do this:

   1. Choose Window > Devices and Simulators, then in the window that appears, click Devices.
   2. On your Mac, select the Apple TV in the Devices pane.